-What Can a Handyman Do in Nehawka, Nebraska?
+What Can a Handyman Do Without a License in Nehawka, Nebraska?

 Nebraska does not have a single statewide “general contractor license” for handymen; most contractor control happens through (1) state specialty trade licensing (electrical/plumbing, etc.), (2) state contractor registration for certain projects, and (3) local (city/county) permits and contractor registration rules.
 In Nehawka (Cass County), expect to deal with local permitting (often via the county or a nearby jurisdiction) and state specialty licenses if you touch regulated trades (electrical/plumbing/HVAC).
 Nebraska does not use a simple statewide “handyman under $X is exempt” license threshold the way some states do—job-size limits are typically driven by local permit rules and whether the work is a regulated trade.